 Sociology Careers & Internships

-A sociology/behavioral science degree from Mount Mary University prepares you for
+A sociology degree from Mount Mary University prepares you for graduate study and

 The average starting salary for entry-level positions that require a bachelor’s degree in sociology is $36,700, according to a 2013 National Association of Colleges and Employers survey.
 The annual media salary for a professional sociologist with an advanced degree is $72,360, according to the U.S. Bureau of Labor Statistics.